Jakoba Mulder

-Jakoba Helena Mulder (Breda, 2 March 1900 – Amsterdam, 5 November 1988) was a Dutch architect and urban planner remembered for her designs of two large city parks and the creation of livable housing and play spaces in Amsterdam.
+Jakoba Helena Mulder (2 March 1900 – 5 November 1988) was a Dutch architect and urban planner remembered for her designs of two large city parks and the creation of housing and play spaces in Amsterdam.

 Biography

 When she was 18, Ko Mulder enrolled in the architecture program at the Delft University of Technology as "one of the first girls to apply to study architecture."
 She completed her degree as a construction engineer in 1926 and was the first female to graduate in the urban design program.
 According to Dijksterhuis, she met with early success.
 When she won a fire station design competition after graduation, her anonymously submitted design was praised for its 'masculine toughness.'
 The surprise was great when it turned out that the maker was a woman.
 In 1926, she was hired by the municipality of Delft to work as a deputy architect on several projects including expansion plans for the town.

 In 1930, she joined the Amsterdam urban development department as an assistant to the urban development architect and supervising 30 male artists.
 There she worked for Theodoor K. van Lohuizen and Cornelis van Eesteren, among others.